Every influencer in the FYI network has been curated and categorized by an actual human being right here at our Arizona HQ. No fake influencers here.

-Influencer fraud is alive and well.
+This type of fraud is alive and well.
 It’s often a reason some brands may be hesitant to include influencer marketing in their overall marketing strategy.
-At Find Your Influence, or as our friends call us – FYI, we understand that fraudsters exist and we have a plan to keep them out.
+At Find Your Influence, or as our friends call us – FYI, we understand that fake influencers exist and we have a plan to keep them out.

 Some of the influencers you follow today may not be part of the FYI network — yet.
 We want you to know how to spot the bad apples though.
 Here are five red flags to look for to spot influencer marketing fraud:

 - Engagement doesn’t match the influencer’s follower count.
-For example, 60 likes on a photo for someone who has 20,000 followers may be a red flag.
+For example, 60 likes on a photo for someone who has 20,000 followers may be a red flag of a fake influencer.
 You would generally expect to see a higher engagement.

 - Questionable comments left on influencer’s posts.
 This could include the same type of comment repeated numerous times by different followers.
 “So cute.”
 “CUTE.” “cute.”